WyattBlue/auto-editor/.github/ISSUE_TEMPLATE/desync.md

 Every 30 minutes, the audio is one second behind of video.

-Paste output with the `--debug` flag.
+Paste the output when run appended with the `--debug` flag.

 ```
 paste output here